alvinwan/shiftresnet-cifar/README.md

 ### CIFAR-100 Accuracy

 Accuracies below are all Top 1.
-All CIFAR-100 pretrained models can be found on [Google Drive](https://drive.google.com/open?id=1zjAfTdMlN_EeWxUFD7VSDOak8S1ebzo9) (It's worth noticing that this pre-trained model is encoded in the python2 way which may cause problems when the model is loaded in a python3 program.).
+All CIFAR-100 pretrained models can be found [here](https://github.com/alvinwan/shiftresnet-cifar/issues/12) (It's worth noticing that this pre-trained model is encoded in the python2 way which may cause problems when the model is loaded in a python3 program.).
 Below, we compare reductions in parameters for the entire net (`--reduction_mode=net`) and block-wise (`--reduction_mode=block`)

 | Model | `e` | SRN Acc* | RN Conv Acc | RN Depth Acc | Params | Reduction (conv) | `r`** | `r`*** |
 |-------|-----|----------|-------------|--------------|--------|------------------|-------|--------|